EDITO-Infra/edito-workshops-presentations/docs/source/presentations/using_datalab_slidedeck.md

 # Questions?

 **Available for detailed discussions:**
-- Thursday: Live demo and Q&A
+- Live demo and Q&A
-- Friday: Hands-on help with your projects
+- Hands-on help with your projects

 **Contact:**
 - Email: edito-infra-dev@mercator-ocean.eu